 The audit will look at the frequency, duration and practice of single separation and the suitability of the buildings and rooms where youngsters are kept.

-“The objective of the review is to ensure a consistent, safe and accountable policy for children’s welfare when this intervention proves necessary, in all the relevant settings in which it takes place,” said Mr Reilly.
+“The objective of the review is to ensure a consistent, safe and accountable policy for children’s welfare when this intervention proves necessary, in all the relevant settings in which it takes place,” Mr Reilly said.